ioanvapi/mclink/README.md

  * create *mclink_log* environment variable pointing to a file in 'service' folder
  * create the *minecraft.lnk* shortcut for *minecraft_launcher.exe* file in the home folder of minecraft
  * download nssm, copy it into the 'service' folder and use it to install mclink.exe as a service (*nssm install mclink*)
- * go to windows firewall -> inboud rules -> create new rule for 8123 port
+ * go to windows firewall -> inbound rules -> create new rule for 8123 port
- * go to windows services (services.msc as admin) and start mclink service with an admin account (it should successfuly start and you can find a logged line in the mclink.log file in 'service' folder)
+ * go to windows services (services.msc as admin) and start mclink service with an admin account (it should successfully start and you can find a logged line in the mclink.log file in 'service' folder)
  * open a browser locally and test the application accessing http://localhost:8123
  * find the computer IP (*ipconfig*), ex: 192.168.0.10

-After instalation, this service will start nomatter which user is logged in at that moment on windows.
+After installation, this service will start no matter which user is logged in at that moment on windows.

 ## Access it from Android phone

- * open a browser and access the application based on IP determined above, ex: http://192.168.0.10:8123 -> you should see the GUI of the application with serveral buttons (Add link, Delete link, Stop, Schedule)
+ * open a browser and access the application based on IP determined above, ex: http://192.168.0.10:8123 -> you should see the GUI of the application with several buttons (Add link, Delete link, Stop, Schedule)
  * save a bookmark for this page
- * go to phone Android Home and create a shorcut based on previous saved bookmark. (long touch on home screen -> select Widgets -> select a bookmark)
+ * go to phone Android Home and create a shortcut based on previous saved bookmark. (long touch on home screen -> select Widgets -> select a bookmark)